-Prone to detailed record-keeping especially if Professor Budha joins Professor Suraja.
+Prone to detailed record-keeping especially if Professor Budha joins Professor Surajar.

 Surya-2 plays a center-stage role in the lives of the family of the second alliance.
 If Surya is very strong, one's brilliant-center role in the 2nd marriage may feel nearly like royalty.

-Most commonly with Professor Surya the enemy of Professor Zukra located in bhava-2, there is not a second marriage.
+Most commonly with Professor Surya the enemy of Professor Shukra located in bhava-2, there is not a second lifepartnership.

-However there are exceptions.
-For Kumbha lagna nativities, Surya-2 may indicate a second marriage with a brightly self-radiant personality which may be the fulfillment of incomplete expectations developed by not satisfied during the first marriage.
+For Kumbha nativities, Surya-2 may indicate a second marriage with a brightly self-radiant personality which may be the fulfillment of incomplete expectations developed by not satisfied during the first marriage.

 If a second life-partner emerges, that person is remarkably strong-willed and radiantly confident in matters of language, wealth, and family life.
 (Presuming of course that Surya is well disposed.
 If ill-disposed, confidence turns to arrogance.)